Châteliers oppidum: An urbanization layout still to be determined

 The remains discovered at the site indicate the presence of a rational spatial structure, with roads (ditched paths) oriented in an east-west and north-south configuration.
 Artisanal activities that were perceived as a nuisance (butchery, pottery, ironwork, and possibly tanneries) were situated on the periphery of the plateau, while the "noble" crafts (precious metalworking, glassmaking) were located in the central area, near the residential zones.
 The highest point on the plateau, situated in the center, encompassed at least three hectares and was designated for religious and public activities.

 Two potential east-west routes, identified through aerial surveys, may have survived into modern times as a rural path (in the center of the site) and a street (at the extreme south, on the edge of the plateau).
 The presence of tegulae fragments along their paths lends support to this hypothesis.
 The structures that enabled the crossing of the rampart have yet to be discovered.
-One such structure may be located at the southern end of the rampart, a passageway that was utilized by several ancient roads.
+One such structure may be located at the southern end of the rampart, a passageway that was used by several ancient roads.
 Additionally, excavations have revealed two distinct sections of road: one oriented east-west and the other north-south.

 In this configuration, the César mound, which is undoubtedly much older, occupies a location with such precision that it is probable it structured the urban space around it, conferring a special status on the mound.
 However, as of 2018, there is a lack of data to confirm this hypothesis.